sidhanth97/ROS-Warehouse-Robot/README.md

 # ROS-Warehouse-Robot
+Course Project at UMN (CSCI5551 - Introduction to Intelligent Robots)

 ROS based Volta robot equipped with Navigation and PBVS capabilities

 Instructions for running the project: